This award is open to freshmen through seniors for semester- or year-long study in a non-Western country. Only U.S. citizens are eligible.

 - A scanned copy of your study abroad description or brochure for your primary program with your name printed at the top (make sure you have spoken with a campus study abroad advisor and have met their application deadlines).

 - A completed Language Self-Assessment Form for each language you have studied.

 - If desired, a Language Proficiency Form filled out by a language instructor (this form is optional, but strongly encouraged).

-After we receive committee member comments on your application submitted for campus review, you will have a few days to make any final changes to your application.
-Then, you will need to electronically resubmit your application by this date.
-In addition, any updated transcripts, letters of recommendation, or program descriptions will need to be handed in to us at this time.
+After your campus interview, you will have a few days to make any final changes to your application.
+Then, you will need to electronically submit your application by this date.
+In addition, any updated transcripts, letters of recommendation, or program descriptions will need to submitted online as well.

 The Institute of International Education processes your application and distributes it to regional screening panels for review.
 The geographic area panels will be evaluating applications and recommending candidates to be reviewed by the national nominating panel.
 If you are selected to be forwarded to the national panel, from there you may be designated an award winner or an alternate, or you may not receive an award.
-All students will be notified of their status in late April or early May.
-Last year, Illinois award winner and alternate letters were emailed and postmarked on April 17.
+All students will be notified of their status in late April.
+Last year, Illinois award winner and alternate letters were emailed and postmarked on April 15.

 A critical component of a Boren application is a student’s demonstrated depth of understanding of federal government positions and hiring procedures.
 You should spend time investigating the following websites for in-depth information about federal government positions:

 - Go Government provides an overview of federal hiring and a plethora of data about the benefits of working with the federal government.

 - USAJobs provides information about the range of opportunities available for people interested in applying to federal positions.